globalCOAL NEWC Index Methodology v.1j

 - Firm bids and offers in Phys NEWC for any delivery period entirely contained within the prompt 3 months following the current calendar month, which are submitted to globalCOAL's online coal trading platform.
 The prices must be posted for a minimum of 15 minutes from Monday to Friday between 02.00 and 12.00 London time1 (excluding Listed Public Holidays);

 - Transactions in Phys NEWC for any delivery period entirely contained within the prompt 3 months following the current Index Month, which are executed via globalCOAL's online coal trading platform.
-The transaction must be carried out from Monday to Friday between 02.00 and 12.00 London time1
+The transactions must be carried out from Monday to Friday between 02.00 and 12.00 London time1

 - Data collected on a Listed Public Holiday will be excluded;